NocturnLabs/opencode-autocode/templates/commands/auto-init.md

 ---

-### THIRD TASK: Initialize Git
+### FOURTH TASK: Initialize Git

 Create a git repository and make your first commit with:

 - feature_list.json (complete with all features)
+- .conductor/ (context files)
 - init.sh (environment setup script)
 - README.md (project overview and setup instructions)

-Commit message: "Initial setup: feature_list.json, init.sh, and project structure"
+Commit message: "Initial setup: feature_list.json, conductor context, and project structure"

 ---

-### FOURTH TASK: Create Project Structure
+### FIFTH TASK: Create Project Structure

 Set up the basic project structure based on what's specified in `app_spec.txt`.
 This includes directories for source code, tests, and any other components